 GeneCards Summary for CGB5 Gene

 CGB5 (Chorionic Gonadotropin Subunit Beta 5) is a Protein Coding gene.
-Diseases associated with CGB5 include Gestational Trophoblastic Tumor and Invasive Mole.
-Among its related pathways are Peptide hormone metabolism and Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors.
+Diseases associated with CGB5 include Ectopic Pregnancy and Invasive Mole.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include hormone activity.
-An important paralog of this gene is CGB8.
+An important paralog of this gene is CGB3.